Prabhakar-Naik/senior-java-developer/README.md

 Centralized configuration: Configuration management simplifies the management of configuration across multiple services.

 # 18. Service Discovery (Consul, Eureka, Kubernetes).
+<h2>Service Discovery</h2>
+In a microservices architecture, services need to be able to find and communicate with each other dynamically.
+This is where service discovery comes in.
+It's the process of automatically detecting the network locations (IP addresses and ports) of services.
+<h3>Why is it important?</h3>
+Dynamic environments: Microservices are often deployed in dynamic environments where service instances can change frequently due to scaling, failures, or updates.<br>
+Decoupling: Service discovery decouples services from each other, making the system more flexible and resilient.<br>
+Load balancing: It enables load balancing by providing a list of available service instances.

+<h3>Consul</h3>
+Developed by: HashiCorp<br>
+Type: Service mesh solution with strong service discovery capabilities.
+<h5>Key features:</h5>
+Service registry and discovery (via DNS or HTTP)<br>
+Health checking<br>
+Key-value storage<br>
+Service segmentation
+<h5>Pros:</h5>
+Comprehensive feature set<br>
+Strong consistency<br>
+Supports multiple data centers
+<h5>Cons</h5>
+Can be more complex to set up and manage
+<h3>Eureka</h3>
+Developed by: Netflix<br>
+Type: Service registry for client-side service discovery.
+<h5>Key features:</h5>
+Service registration and discovery<br>
+Health checks<br>
+REST-based API
+<h5>Pros:</h5>
+Simple to set up<br>
+Resilient (designed for high availability)
+<h5>Cons:</h5>
+Less feature-rich compared to Consul<br>
+Client-side discovery can introduce more complexity to the client
+<h3>Kubernetes</h3>
+Developed by: Cloud Native Computing Foundation (CNCF)<br>
+Type: Container orchestration platform with built-in service discovery.
+<h5>Key features:</h5>
+Service discovery via DNS<br>
+Load balancing<br>
+Service abstraction
+<h5>Pros:</h5>
+Integrated into the platform<br>
+Simplified management for containerized applications
+<h5>Cons:</h5>
+Tightly coupled with Kubernetes<br>
+May not be suitable for non-containerized applications
+<h3>In essence:</h3>
+Consul is a powerful and feature-rich solution for complex microservices deployments.<br>
+Eureka is a simpler option for smaller to medium-sized deployments, particularly within the Spring ecosystem.<br>
+Kubernetes provides service discovery as part of its container orchestration capabilities, making it a natural choice for containerized microservices.

 # 19. API Gateways (Zuul, NGINX, Spring Cloud Gateway).

 # 20. Inter-service Communication (REST, gRPC, Kafka).
 # 21. Circuit Breakers and Retry Patterns (Hystrix, Resillience4j).
 # 22. Load Balancing (NGINX, Kubernetes, Ribbon).